Surviving a Season of Unfairness-

 We all want to know when someone harms us or treats us unfairly some authority somewhere will see to it the wrong is righted and the wrongdoer is punished.
 We all want to be treated equally and fairly.
 We want to be judged by the content of our character rather than by our age, the color of our skin, our gender, marital status or job title.

 For Christians the longing for fairness, justice and equity goes beyond the global or even the personal.
-These issues can be so deeply spiritual they impact our view of God as just and fair.
+These issues can be so deeply spiritual they impact our view of God.
 We all know we serve a God who is both the architect and the ultimate champion of equity, justice and fairness (Psalm 11:7, Psalm 50:6, Psalm 103:6, Psalm 67:4).
-As God’s people it is important to know God sees us in a personal way.
+As God’s people it is important we know God sees us in a personal way.
 We want to know He is aware of the wrongs committed against us.
 Whether we are honest enough to admit we all want God to care enough about us personally to punish those who have sinned against us or caused us harm in some way (Deuteronomy 32:43).

 It’s called being human.